IsJustJason/openai-assistants-ui/readme.md

    Your prompt will be sent to the AI and the AI's response will be displayed in the chat history.

-   Any functions that are called will be ran and the result will be displayed in the chat history.
+   Any functions that are called will be ran and the AI response will be displayed in the chat history.

    Click the "New Chat" button to start a new chat thread and wipe history.